God Redeems His People

 KINDERGARTEN–5 GRADE | D26 & D27

-Children 3 years up through high school are welcome to join as we practice songs that will then perform in the worship service throughout the year.
+Children 3 years up through high school are welcome to join as we practice songs that will be performed in the worship service throughout the year.

 INFANTS & TODDLERS